How to Stop Romanticizing Alcohol

 4. NEW, BETTER MEMORIES

-There is always an excuse to drink, and over the course of many years, that’s a lot of memories involving alcohol.
+There is always an excuse to drink, and over many years, that’s a lot of memories involving alcohol.
 But once you stop drinking, you’ll start building new, sober memories, and those will be at the forefront of your mind.

 As you experience each event or situation without alcohol, you’ll begin to appreciate subtle things you had been missing out on and took for granted in your booze-induced haze.